julianrojas87/PhD-consortium-ISWC2019/content/problem-statement.md

 Currently available route planning applications are built following a centralized data strategy.
-For example, a route planner calculating routes using both the bus and metro public transport services in a certain city:
+For example[^process], a route planner calculating routes using both the bus and metro public transport services in a certain city:

 * First collects the dataset of each transport mode,